driskull/uc-2017-4x-patterns-practices/slides/index.md

 <!-- Presenter: Matt -->
 <!-- .slide: data-background="./images/section.png" -->
-# Lets talk about Widgets!
+# Widgets!

 - ~19 Widgets out of the box
-- Widgets help make great apps!
+- Widgets help make great apps
 - Less code for you to write
 - Designed with responsive apps in mind
+- We'll look at a few key widgets for your app

 ---